Dennis Cometti: Later radio and newspaper career (2008–2021)

-An incomplete compilation of captivating Cometti-isms
+Cometti-isms

 Cometti is famous for his memorable one-liners, sometimes known as Cometti-isms or Comettiisms.
 Cometti himself has said his humour is derived from his days trying to entertain listeners on the FM radio broadcasts of his early career as well as teenage afternoons firing off wisecracks from the hill at Perth's Leederville Oval.

-Here is an incomplete compendium containing a cavalcade of Cometti's Cometti-isms over his 51-year broadcasting career:
+The following is an incomplete compendium of Cometti-isms over his 51-year broadcasting career: